input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_templates.md

 Form Templates are generic, and not customized per document type.
 All Specific Document Form Templates have the same capabilities.

-## [Json Schema][JSON Schema-2020-12]
+## [JSON Schema][JSON Schema-2020-12]

-Form Templates are based on [Json Schema version 2020-12][JSON Schema-2020-12].
+Form Templates are based on [JSON Schema version 2020-12][JSON Schema-2020-12].
-However, [Json Schema][JSON Schema-2020-12] is only a validation specification and does not include any details about how such a form should be displayed for data entry.
+However, [JSON Schema][JSON Schema-2020-12] is only a validation specification and does not include any details about how such a form should be displayed for data entry.

-Form Templates, take standard [Json Schema][JSON Schema-2020-12] and extend it in a backwards compatible way so that the Form Template can be interpreted with hints to aid in rendering a form for data capture.
+Form Templates, take standard [JSON Schema][JSON Schema-2020-12] and extend it in a backwards compatible way so that the Form Template can be interpreted with hints to aid in rendering a form for data capture.